Ryuk (ransomware): How it works

 In the UK, the National Cyber Security Centre notes that Ryuk uses Trickbot computer malware to install itself, once access is gained to a network's servers.
 It has the capability to defeat many anti-malware countermeasures that may be present and can completely disable a computer network.
 It can even seek out and disable backup files if kept on shared servers.
 Emotet is also used by Ryuk hackers to gain access to computers as the initial loader or "Trojan horse".

 The U.S. Cybersecurity and Infrastructure Security Agency (CISA) website provides detailed information on how Ryuk infects and takes control of a computer network, saying that access may be initially gained by: "... phishing campaigns that contain either links to malicious websites that host the malware or attachments with the malware.
 Loaders start the infection chain by distributing the payload; they deploy and execute the backdoor from the command and control server and install it on the victim’s machine".
 The phishing efforts generally contain malicious documents (or hyperlinks to them).
 When the victim enables it, a malicious macro or loader starts the infection sequence.
 Like many other ransomware families, Ryuk deletes shadow copy files and stops processes from the hardcoded list.

 Once Ryuk takes control of a system, it encrypts the stored data, making it impossible for users to access unless a ransom is paid by the victim in untraceable bitcoin.
 In many cases, days or weeks may elapse between the time hackers initially gain access to a system before the massive encryption occurs, as the criminals penetrate deeper into the network to inflict maximum damage.
 Ryuk is an especially pernicious type of malware because it also finds and encrypts network drives and resources.
 It also disables the System Restore feature of Microsoft Windows that would otherwise allow restoring the computer's system files, applications, and Windows Registry to their previous, unencrypted state.

 To combat these ransomware attacks, the U.S. Cyber Command initiated a counter-attack in September, 2020, to disconnect Trickbot from internet servers.
-Shortly thereafter, Microsoft invoked trademark law to disrupt a Ryuk botnet.
+Shortly thereafter, Microsoft invoked trademark law to seize Trickbot servers, disrupting a Ryuk botnet.